 Corporate functions growth

-Our third major priority in Microsoft Digital is to improve how we support the company’s corporate functions organizations, including HR, legal, and building services.
-This is a particular challenge, as all these teams are being asked to do more with less today; Microsoft can no longer afford to grow operational costs at the same rate as in the past.
+This is a particular challenge, as these teams are being asked to do more with less today; Microsoft can no longer afford to grow operational costs at the same rate as in the past.

 • Legal: Our vision for integrating AI into Corporate, External, and Legal Affairs (CELA) includes more discoverable legal findings, better corporate document management with the Docufy platform, enhanced engagement with Microsoft Philanthropies, and accelerated support for business-critical functions such as immigration, contracting, and insider trading compliance.

-{Read how AI is revolutionizing the way we support corporate functions at Microsoft.}
+Read how AI is revolutionizing the way we support corporate functions at Microsoft.

 A catalyst for change and growth